Dark Matter Induced Power in Quantum Devices

-Here $V_c$ is the primitive cell volume, $m_A$ is the mass of a target atom, $n$ is the number of phonons excited, $W_d(\bq)$ is the Debye-Waller function (see Eq.~(\ref{eq:debye-waller})), and $D_d(\omega)$ is the phonon density of states (DoS).
-The average phonon energy $\bar{\omega}_d$, determined by the DoS of the material, determines the typical number of phonons, $n\sim q^2/(2m_A\bar{\omega}_d)$.
-In Eq.~(\ref{eq:structure_factor}), we take $f=A$ as the coupling for spin-independent interactions, where the scattering benefits from nuclear coherence.\\

 \textit{\textbf{Detection Mechanisms and Materials.---}} Detecting light halo DM or the captured DM population of low thermal energy demands use of low threshold quantum sensors that can detect $\sim \mathcal{O}(10)\meV$ energy deposition.
-Such sensors are usually designed using superconducting materials, which have vitally small energy gaps\,\cite{Mannila_2021,QCD,Fink_2021,Ren_2021}.
+Such sensors are usually designed using superconducting materials, which have small energy gaps\,\cite{2013NatCo...4.1913R,QCD,Fink_2021,Ren_2021}.
 Aluminum (Al) is a widely used superconductor for such a purpose and its characterization data is readily available.
-Such small amount of energy transfer is not sufficient for nuclear recoil or electronic ionization, however DM can excite collective modes, such as phonons in the material, resulting in an excess power.
+Such a small amount of energy transfer is not sufficient for nuclear recoil or electronic ionization, however DM can excite collective modes, such as phonons in the material, resulting in an excess power.
 For example, in one experimental setup, a bias circuit stabilizes the absorber material at its transition temperature $T_c$, where its resistance is very sensitive to any energy deposition.
-The total power deposited in the detector by DM in the form of phonons can be obtained from Eq.~(\ref{eq:rate_spectrum}) for the target material as
+The total power deposited in the detector by DM in the form of phonons is

 where $\epsilon$ is an efficiency factor that depends on the experimental setup.
 We will use this to calculate excess power due to DM and set constraints on DM-SM interactions.
 Volume-scaled detectors based on conventional semiconductors, such as Si, can also be used as the absorber material to look for ambient power deposition; the power deposited per unit volume can be obtained from Eq.~(\ref{eq:P_DM}).